pnp/blog/content/post/cli-for-microsoft-365-v3-8.md

-### \'ensure\' commands
+### 'ensure' commands

-We\'ve just shipped our first ensure command - an easy way to help you that a site with specific settings exists.
-If it doesn\'t, CLI creates it for you, if it does, CLI ensures it has the right properties.
+We've just shipped our first ensure command - an easy way to help you that a site with specific settings exists.
+If it doesn't, CLI creates it for you, if it does, CLI ensures it has the right properties.
 All in one line of code.
-We\'d love to hear from you how you like it and if it\'s something you\'d like us to implement for other commands as well.
+We'd love to hear from you how you like it and if it's something you'd like us to implement for other commands as well.